ddanielsantos/blog/src/content/blog/the-astro-deck-cli.md

 ---
 title: "The astro-deck's CLI"
-description: "CLIs have always been an efficient way to provide powerful functionalitiy."
+description: "CLIs have always been an efficient way to provide powerful functionality."
 date: "09 Aug, 2023"
 tags: ["side-project", "astro"]
 ---